gitmacer/Fritzfon-Smarthome-Solardisplay/README.md

+# Donationware: a small donation is gladly received and expected.
+www.paypal.me/TimOberle

 # Fritzfon-Solardisplay

 This Project uses the ability to show webcam images (Live-Images) on Fritzfon's to display information about your solarsystem and powermeter.
 All processing is done inside [Node-Red](https://nodered.org/).

-If you use and like my work I would be glad to receive a small donation www.paypal.me/TimOberle

 Icons downloaded from www.flaticon.com